moktavizen/floaty-ui/README.md

-Floating Mode for Zen Browser
+Floating Mode for Zen Browser.
+This mod will turn Compact Mode into Floating Mode.